 I've put together a list of some of the most useful prospecting automation tools that sales reps can use to make prospecting more fun and give them the freedom to respond quickly when prospects are ready to buy.

-Sidekick by Hubspot (Price Range: Free - $)
+HubSpot Sales (Price Range: Free - $)

 Know your prospect.
 I can't emphasize enough the value of intelligence in shaping the conversation that will motivate each individual.
 There are no hooks that work for everyone.
 See everything about a contact's industry, company revenue, phone number and more right in your inbox.
 It's easy to quickly schedule follow-ups when they are ready to take the next step.